-Similarly the pass rate for those students who took a co-requisite writing class doubled over the historic 30.9 percent within an academic year to 61.8 percent, with 58.7 percent passing their English Composition I class the first semester.
+Similarly the pass rate for those students who took a co-requisite writing class doubled over the historic 30.9 percent within an academic year to 61.8 percent, with 58.7 percent passing their English

+Results of TBR Full Implementation Co-requisite Writing in Community Colleges Composition I class the first semester.
 Again the increases in success rates were not limited to the students close to the upper ends of the ACT band.
 The doubling in success rates was apparent across the full student population.
 Where in mathematics most students had attempted no further mathematics in the spring, this was not true for writing.
 Of those student who continued on to English Composition II in the Spring semester, 67 percent earned a passing grade.